Debt Payoff Calculator

 Debt Avalanche

-Pay highest interest rates first to save money
+Pay highest interest rates first to minimize total interest.
+Mathematically optimal for saving money.

 Total Debt